Interview with the School of Advanced Military Studies & Manuel Noriega (11/23/2007)

 Q5: General Noriega, can you explain your rise to power in Panama?
 What were the personal traits, the training, and support that allowed you to reach such prominence?

-Noriega: I, General Noriega am a professional soldier: attended the Glorious Military School of Peru where I earned a degree in military engineering.
+Noriega: I, General Noriega am a professional soldier.
+I attended the Glorious Military School of Peru where I earned a degree in military engineering.
 I also completed the infantry basic course, Jungle School, Counter-insurgency training, Airborne training, and Halo qualified where I have over 500 jumps.
-I graduated number one in my class at the School of the Americas.

 When I was designated Brigadier General by President Ricardo de la Espriella in 1983 and recommended by Chief Commander General Paredes whom I officially relieved at Fuerte Amador.
 I achieved this post since I was the most senior, most time in service, ranking member of the military.